dvgitit/instavote/README.md

 ----

 The voting application only accepts one vote per client.
 It does not register votes if a vote has already been submitted from a client.

+# Kubernetes

+This is a Deployment Code for Kubernetes

+This code would be used by Flux to deploy to a kubernretes environment